Mashed Potatoes for Two

 Ingredient notes

-• Potatoes: For the fluffiest, smoothest, and most flavorful mashed potatoes, choose high-starch potatoes like Russet, Idaho, or Yukon gold potatoes.
+• Potatoes: For the fluffiest, smoothest, and most flavorful mashed potatoes, choose high-starch potatoes like Russet, Idaho, or Yukon gold.
 Waxy potatoes (such as new, red, or white varieties) require more mashing to become creamy which could result in gluey, pasty spuds.

 • Butter before milk: Always add the butter first so the butter fat coats the potato starch molecules.
 Then, add the hot milk to make them creamy.
 If you mix up the order, you could end up with gluey spuds.
 (Thanks Cook’s Illustrated for this tip!)